 Passive, deferential, and timid, the American rabbit shows its breeding heritage very strongly in its sweet demeanor.
-They are well regarded as being excellent mothers, and have even been known to make good foster mothers for other breeds of rabbit.
+They are well regarded as being excellent mothers and have even been known to make good foster mothers for other breeds of rabbits.

 Interested in learning about more rabbit breeds?
 Check out:

 - Giant Chinchilla Rabbit Breed Info: Pictures, Traits, & Facts

 - Giant Papillon Rabbit Breed Info: Pictures, Traits, & Facts